 Rochedale South is the perfect place to raise a family.
-Just 20km from the city, it is has easy access North, South, East and West, via a network of freeways, all within handy reach of the suburb.
-A busway station provides quick and easy public transport in all directions, and includes express buses routes for business people wanting quick transport to work.
+Just 20km from the city, it has easy access to North, South, East and West, via a network of freeways, all within handy reach of the suburb.
+A busway station provides quick and easy public transport in all directions and includes express buses routes for business people wanting quick transport to work.

 This lovely community is nestled in amongst plenty of farmland, backing on to koala reserves, with some of the best schools in Brisbane.
 There are plenty of medical and specialist facilities close by, as well as many professional businesses located throughout the suburb.

 House blocks are generally large (from 600sqm upwards), with modern homes and quality roads.
 Neighbouring suburbs are Springwood, Underwood, Kuraby, Eight Mile Plains and Rochdale.

 Rochedale South has a friendly community spirit where neighbours catch up at the letterbox or for street barbeques.
 There are plenty of parks to walk the dog or take the kids to play with purpose-built bike tracks and picturesque pathways through bushland and parks.

 Rochedale South was officially gazetted in July 1979 and lies to the south of Priestdale Road.
 The suburb of Rochedale is in Brisbane City.
 Rochedale was the name of the homestead built by the Roche family who settled in the area in 1868.
 Their property stretched from the current Rochedale School, north to Ford Road and east to Priest Gully.
 They also owned the site of Redeemer College.
 The family grew grapes and had a citrus orchard.
 After World War I the area was turned over to small crop farming and in the 1930s they moved into dairying.
 A repatriation hospital operated in Grieve Road after World War I. The Rochedale State School was established in 1931.
 Despite requests for a post office in the 1920s, it was not established until 1947.